cc-nikolai/cc-docs/source/includes/_account_en.md

 ```

 ## deposit-withdrawal-history API (SIGNED)  [to be released]
-query deposit and withdrawal history
+Query deposit and withdrawal history

 **HTTP Request**